dios-os/lite-node/README.md

 ## Step 5: Set Up Environment Variables
 1. This program requires environment variables.
 Check that you have a `.env` file in the project folder.

-2. The `.env` file will either have a link in it, or this link will be provided to you separately.
+2. The `.env` file should have some data which will be provided to you separately.

 ---